gisaia/aias/publish/materials/README_head.md

-# AEOPRS Model
+# AIRS Model

-This package contains the data model for sending requests to ARLAS Earth Observation Product Registration Services.
+This package contains the data model for sending requests to ARLAS Item Registration Services.